swibcon/swib.org/var/html/swib22/data_protection.md

 # Data Protection

-The protection of your privacy when using this websites is of great importance to us.
+The protection of your privacy when using this website is of great importance to us.
 In this document we will inform you about the collection of personal data in this context.
 Personal data shall be all data relatable to you personally, e. g. name, address, email addresses and user behaviour.

 We will process personal data in compliance with the GDPR, the data protection law of the German federal state of Schleswig-Holstein and any other data protection provisions (if applicable).